ramazanemreosmanoglu/observableprops/README.md

 colorbox = ColorBox()
 colorbox.add_color_observer(gui_update_color)

-colorbox.color = "Blue" # All the observers will be called
+colorbox.color = "Blue" # All of the observers will be called
 ```